RedSquirrrel/better-todo/README.md

 </div>

-## In this project it's not about the styling, it's more about functionality, how React Hooks is working
+## In this project it's not about the styling, it's more about functionality, how React Hooks works

 In the project directory, you can run: